thenexthub/Codira/docs/proposals/InoutCOWOptimization.rst

 The property must meet the following criteria:

 - It must be a stored property.
-- It must be of a pure Swift class type.
-(More specifically, at the implementation level, it must have a Swift refcount.)
+- It must be of a pure Codira class type.
+(More specifically, at the implementation level, it must have a Codira refcount.)
 - It must be mutable.
 A ``@cow val`` property would not be useful.

 Values with ``@cow`` properties have special implicit behavior when they are